US judge orders North Korea to pay $500M in student’s death

-A federal judge has ordered North Korea to pay more than $500 million in a wrongful death suit filed by the parents of Otto Warmbier, an American college student who died shortly after being released from that country.
+A federal judge on Monday ordered North Korea to pay more than $500 million in a wrongful death suit filed by the parents of Otto Warmbier, an American college student who died shortly after being released from that country.

-U.S. District Judge Beryl Howell in Washington ordered the payment on Monday.
+U.S. District Judge Beryl Howell harshly condemned North Korea for “barbaric mistreatment” of Warmbier in agreeing with his family that the isolated nation should be held liable for his death last year.
+She awarded punitive damages and payments covering medical expenses, economic loss and pain and suffering to Fred and Cindy Warmbier, who alleged that their son had been held hostage and tortured.

 Warmbier was a University of Virginia student who was visiting North Korea with a tour group when he was arrested and sentenced to 15 years of hard labor in March 2016 on suspicion of stealing a propaganda poster.
-He died in June 2017, shortly after he returned to the U.S. in a coma.
-His parents say he was tortured.
+He died in June 2017, shortly after he returned to the U.S. in a coma and showing apparent signs of torture while in custody.

-The judgment is largely a symbolic victory for now since there is no mechanism to force North Korea to pay.
+In holding North Korean responsible, Howell said the government had seized Warmbier for “use as a pawn in that totalitarian state’s global shenanigans and face-off with the United States.”

 Premium content for only $0.99